urinieto/msaf/README.md

 There is an example dataset included in the MSAF package, in the folder `ds_example`.
 It includes the SALAMI and Isophonics datasets (not the audio though).

-Additionally, we can spread the work across multiple processors by using the `-j` flag.
+Furthermore, we can spread the work across multiple processors by using the `-j` flag.
 By default the number of processors is 4, this can be explicitly set by typing:

     ./run.py my_collection -f hpcp -bid foote -j 4

+Additionally, we can only a subset of the collection.
+For example, if you want to run on the Isophonics set, you can do:

+    ./run.py my_collection -f hpcp -bid foote -d Isophonics

 For more information, please type: